top of page

 A fat is saturated when each carbon atom's spaces are filled or saturated with hydrogen atoms.
 Because hydrogen atoms surround each carbon atom, saturated fatty acids are compact in structure, making them highly stable, even under high temperatures.
 Saturated fatty acids are found mainly in animal fats like dairy and animal proteins and tropical oils like coconut and red palm oil.
 Your body makes some of its saturated fatty acids from carbohydrates in your diet.

 Monounsaturated fats contain one double-bonded (unsaturated) carbon in their molecule.
 They are referred to as mono because they are not saturated with hydrogen atoms.
-They are typically liquid at room temperature but start to turn solid when chilled.
+They are typically liquid at room temperature but begin to solidify when chilled.
 The most common monounsaturated fatty acid in food is oleic acid, found in olive oil, avocados, and nuts.
-Your body also can make monounsaturated fatty acids out of saturated fatty acids.
+Your body can also make monounsaturated fatty acids out of saturated fatty acids.

 Polyunsaturated fatty acids are missing several hydrogen atoms.
 They are called poly because they have more than one double-bonded (unsaturated) carbon in the molecule.
 These fatty acids are loosely packed and remain liquid when refrigerated.
 The most common polyunsaturated fatty acids found in our foods are omega-6 and omega-3 fatty acids.
 These fatty acids are considered to be essential fatty acids because your body cannot produce them.
 These fats must be obtained through your diet and include soybean, corn, safflower oils, fatty fish, seeds, and nuts.
-These fats can be unstable when exposed to heat and light and when compromised, free radicals are can be created.
+These fats can be unstable when exposed to heat and light, and when compromised, they can generate free radicals.

 Free radicals are referred to as free because they are missing a critical molecule and travel around the body looking to be paired up with another molecule to be complete.
 For the most part, antioxidants keep them under control, which your body produces naturally.
 Consistent exposure to free radicals is linked to the development of tumors, cardiovascular disease, premature aging, autoimmune diseases, Parkinson's disease, Alzheimer's, and cataracts.